 Start a budget.
 Budgets aren’t for everyone but you won’t know until you try one.
 Start a simple budget by tracking what you make and how much you’re spending.

 It’ll help you control your spending so you’re not always out of money.
-Check out our guide on how to start a budget that is simple to manage and helps you stay on top of your money.
+Consult our printable budget worksheet for new grads that is simple to manage and helps you stay on top of your money.

 Go to happy hour instead of going out for dinner.
 The menu is usually cheaper, but you still get the fun of going out.